FamilyTreesNet/szewczyk/README.md

 Grandparents of Gwen, Vivian, Jonathan and Robert

 Katarzyna and Ignacy received their marriage license from a courthouse in Springfield, Massachusetts.
 Its possibile Ignacy and Katarzyna were married in Europe prior to 1909.
-(Note that Ignacy indicated he was married in the ship records.)
+(Note that Ignacy indicated he was married in his 1909 ship records.)

 Apparently Katarzyna arrived in the US six years before Ignacy.
 While living in Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.